kaby76/AntlrVSIX/doc/building.md

 To create an Antlr application, open Visual Studio, then at the prompt, "Create a new project".
 In the "Create a new project" dialog box, search for "Antlr" and select one of the two templates AntlrVSIX provides.
 Configure the project, if you would like, then click on Create.
 You should then be able to run and go: "F5".

+The template program is a complete example of Antlr:
+* grammar is for complex expressions;
+* creates a parser and lexer, and runs it on a simple expression;
-The program parses a simple expression, then outputs a parenthesized-representation of the parse tree.
+* outputs a parenthesized-representation of the parse tree;
+* creates a tree visitor that computes the synthesized value of each subexpression, and runs the visitor on the parse tree.
+With this example, you should be able to tackle more complex grammars, including C++ (with preprocessor), C#, Java, Python, etc.

 <br/><img src="pics/2019-08-08-31.png" width="75%" />